sdboyer/panels/README.txt

 including the CSS from the module, and if it exists, will not include the module's CSS.
 If you want to just change a tiny bit but keep the basic structure, just add your changes to your style.css instead.

+If you're having problems with IE and your panels falling below your sidebars, try setting the width of the main panel area (example, .panel-2col-stacked) to 98%.